 "The Lord has allowed me to make another semester."

 Celia Dial Saxon died January 29, 1935 at her home at 1216 Page Street in the Waverly neighborhood.
 The previous day, like most in her life, she taught classes and graded papers.
 Prior to Saxon’s funeral, held January 31, her body was laid in state at Booker T. Washington School so that former students, friends, and fellow citizens could pay their respects.

 Despite the social, political, and economic constraints of the Jim Crow era, Saxon was able to excel professionally and provide a bevy of educational, cultural, and financial resources for African Americans in South Carolina, and her memory has lived on through her students and the city’s broader community in the decades since her death.
 In 1952, the Columbia Housing Authority named a planned four-million-dollar segregated public housing project in her honor.
 At the 1954 dedication ceremony, an interracial cadre of city and state leaders came together to mark the momentous occasion.
 In addition, Saxon’s two daughters, Mary Ray Saxon Jackson and Julia Saxon Woodbury, unveiled the large bronze plaque at the housing site.
-Although Saxon Homes no longer stand, she continues to be honored in new ways, including Celia Saxon Street and a South Carolina Historical Marker commemorating her life and the school which once bore her name.
+Although Saxon Homes no longer stands, the Columbia Housing Authority renamed the new affordable housing neighborhood and one of its streets in her honor.
+In 2008, a South Carolina Historical Marker was placed at the corner of Blossom and Assembly streets commemorating her life and the school which once bore her name.

 Built in 1916 as Blossom Street School, an elementary school for white children, this building was dedicated in honor of educator and philanthropist Celia Dial Saxon in 1930, just one year after it became an elementary school for black children.
 The school closed in 1968, and UofSC demolished it in 1974.